gk646/raynodes/README.md

 inside your own plugin.
 For the most part a component is a simple struct that is drawn and updated inside the node.
 Inside the update function you have full write and read access to the context and design and draw complex components.

-This is a glimps at the interface but the Component.h header has a lot more and is **self documenting**!
+This is a glimpse at the interface but the Component.h header has a lot more and is **self documenting**!
 Check it out!

 ```cpp
   //-----------CORE-----------//